Skip to Content

 • Refit jet and test

-• Not all carburetors have an idle jet, if yours doesn’t, go ahead and clean the carburetor bowl feed jet (if fitted) and test.
-If surging continues, clean the emulsion tube.
+• Not all carburetors have an idle jet; if yours doesn’t, go ahead and clean the carburetor bowl feed jet (if fitted) and test.
+If surging continues, clean the emulsion tube also.

 Fuel feed jet

-If the engine continues to surge at idle, and the idle jet is adjustable.
-Make it richer by opening the adjuster.
-If the engine continues to surge, consider removing the carburetor stripping including the welsh plugs, and cleaning all ports.
+If you can’t adjust your AFR, and the engine continues to surge, consider removing the carburetor stripping and cleaning, including the welch plugs, and cleaning all ports.

 Replacement carburetors aren’t expensive or difficult to fit.
-Go ahead and replace the carb if the snowblower is more than 10 years old or the carburetor is gummed up.
+Replace the carb if the snowblower is over ten years old or the carburetor is gummed up.
 I advise all my customers to use a fuel stabilizer during storage.
-Gas goes stale and causes gumming of the carburetor, a common cause of surging.
+Gas goes stale and causes carburetor gumming, a common cause of surging.

 Check out the gas stabilizer mixing ad adding video here.